 So far, we have been looking at declaratives containing the focus particle shi.
 Now it is time to explore whether our analysis can be extended to wh-questions where shi can also appear.
 Mandarin wh-fronting questions have been argued to impose a D-linking construal (in the sense of Pesetsky 1987) as opposed to a standard wh-in-situ question that can be raised out of the blue.
 With special regard to the information structure of Mandarin wh-questions, Ren (2023) showed that the interpretation of the fronted wh-phrase is anchored to a discourse-given set of alternatives that the predicate potentially holds.
 She further put forth a fine-grained classification of the focus interpretations of this type of wh-questions.
-A bare wh-fronting question like (66a) requires a plain contrastive focus in the answer, while when shi precedes a fronted wh-phrase.
+A bare wh-fronting question like (66a) requires a plain contrastive focus in the answer, while when shi precedes a fronted wh-phrase, as (66b) shows, the whole question requires an exhaustive focus to value the wh-phrase.
 This can be reflected by the infelicity of a partial answer like A1 in (66b).